- 1 Introduction

 Chest and abdomen area:

-It’s more prominent in men although women also have it.
+It’s more prominent in men, although women also have it.
 Facial hair may start as non-vellus.
-Men naturally are able to grow beards, however some women may also grow them as a result of menopause.
-Many women take the option of body hair removal in order to solve this problem.
+Men naturally can grow beards.
+However, some women may also grow them as a result of menopause.
+Many women take the option of body hair removal to solve this problem.

 Feet and Leg Hair: